Enterprise site configuration strategy

-This article describes changes to the Enterprise Mode Site List that support configuring IE mode for Microsoft Edge version 77 and later.
+This article describes changes to the Enterprise Mode Site List to support Internet Explorer mode for Microsoft Edge version 77 and later.

 For more information on the schema for the Enterprise Mode Site List XML file, see Enterprise Mode schema v.2 guidance.

-This article applies to Microsoft Edge Stable, Beta and Dev Channels, version 77 or later.
+This article applies to Microsoft Edge version 77 or later.

 Configure neutral sites